Leigh Ann Webster

 Leigh Ann then began working as a Staff Attorney at the Eleventh Circuit Court of Appeals, where she worked on many cases, including appeals from criminal, post-conviction, civil rights, and employment decisions.
 Leigh Ann also addressed petitions for review from the Board of Immigration Appeals.

 Leigh Ann was born in Anderson, South Carolina and raised in Elberton, Georgia.
-During law school, she spent a significant amount of time in Cape Town, South Africa, where she met her husband, Tafadzwa (or Tafa).
-With Leigh Ann's help, Tafa, a Zimbabwean citizen, obtained a visa to the United States.
-They were married in 2010, after which Leigh Ann applied for Tafa's green card and removal of conditions.
-Most recently, she helped Tafa become a United States citizen.
-Leigh Ann and Tafa currently live in Atlanta with their two dogs, Lolo and Mila.
+During law school, she spent a significant amount of time in Cape Town, South Africa.
+Leigh Ann lives in Atlanta with her two dogs, Lolo and Mila.

 Leigh Ann is also a founding board member of Witness Change, an organization dedicated to documenting seldom-addressed human rights abuses through photography, journalism, and academic research and improving the lives of those who have experienced those abuses and for those who are yet to come.